College of Education and Human Sciences

 Application Procedure

 Students must formally apply to the professional program.
-The number of students admitted to a program is often limited by resources available and not everyone who applies can be guaranteed admission.
+The number of students admitted to a program may be limited by resources available and not everyone who applies can be guaranteed admission.
 See the appropriate section of this catalog for criteria upon which the departmental recommendation will be based.
 Note that minimum criteria for a department may exceed the minimum criteria listed above.

 Students who do not meet all the criteria listed above or who do not receive a favorable departmental recommendation may reapply during a later application period.